bakgaard/Stories/AdrexTheEngineer/Readme.md

 # Adrex, the Engineer [Working title]

-What would happen, if a immigrant from [Draconia](http://criticalrole.wikia.com/wiki/Draconia) grew up as an engineer, was sent to present his latest inventions for a military general, and must flee because of a misunderstanding?
+What would happen, if an immigrant from [Draconia](http://criticalrole.wikia.com/wiki/Draconia) grew up as an engineer, was sent to present his latest inventions for a military general, and must flee because of a misunderstanding?

 ## How this story came about

-I play Dungeons and Dragons, and mainly as the Dungeon Master, which means I don't get to play characters as much as I like.
+I play Dungeons & Dragons - mainly as the Dungeon Master, which means I don't get to play characters as much as I like.
-One day I sat down and created a random character, thought he might needed a bit of a background story.
+One day I sat down and created a random character, thought he might needed a bit of a background story...
-And suddenly I had this story.
+And suddenly I had too much for a "background" story.

 ## Chapters